dieterich-lab/FUCHS/README.rst

 *************
 To characterize circRNAs from RNA-seq data you have to:

-1. Map RNAseq data from quality checked fastq files with either STAR, BWA, TopHat-Fusion.
+1. Map RNAseq data from quality checked fastq files with either STAR , BWA, TopHat-Fusion.

 2. Detect circRNAs using DCC, CIRI, CIRCfinder or CIRCexplorer depending on the program you used for mapping.